 The Mississippi Office of Student Financial Aid will abide by the determination of the attending institution regarding grade point average, enrollment status, hours successfully completed, program of study and any other information which involves your eligibility for initial consideration and continuing program participation.
 If you have questions regarding these issues, you must contact the school you are attending for resolution.

-The only exception to the submission of documents is the Letter of Acceptance which may be submitted after the deadline.
+The only exception to the document deadline is the letter of acceptance, which will be accepted through June 30.

 - I received an incomplete in one or more of the classes I was taking.
 Can I still be reimbursed once I complete the class?

-Yes, to be considered for reimbursment for classes completed after your institution reported your grades, an official transcript that reflects the updated grade(s) must be received in our office no later than the following deadlines:
+Yes, to be considered for reimbursment for classes completed after your institution reported your grades, the school must submit an electronic grade verification.
+The grade verification must be received in our office according to the following deadlines:

 –For the fall trimester (William Carey), December 15

 –For the winter trimester (William Carey), March 20